WebMole/crawler-benchmark/ReadMe.md

     pip install matplotlib --allow-external matplotlib

-Then launch the server using `cb.py` (cb for Crawler Benchmark)
+Then launch the server using `runserver.py`

-    python cb.py
+    python runserver.py

 Once the server is running, visit `/admin` and login with credentials.